laizhenyoong/Form_Correction_With_Pose_Estimation/core/README.md

 #### 1. Pick important landmarks

-For each exercise, there will be different poses/body’s position, therefore it is essential to identify which parts (shoulder, hip, …) of a body are contribute to the exercise.
+For each exercise, there will be different poses/body’s position, therefore it is essential to identify which parts (shoulder, hip, …) of a body are contributing to the exercise.
 The important landmarks identified for each exercise are utilized to extract body part’s position while exercising using MediaPipe.

 #### 2. Data Processing